 Every successful organization must have a clear strategy in place.
-A strategy determines the basic short/long-term goals and objectives of an organization, the course of action to achieve the goals and the resources necessary for carrying out those goals.
-By following the strategic management process an enterprise can easily plan for their success.
+A strategy determines the basic short/long-term goals and objectives of an organization, the course of action to achieve the goals, and the resources necessary for carrying out those goals.
+By following the strategic management process an enterprise can easily plan for its success.

 - Weaknesses– These are what a company lacks, does poorly or a condition that puts it at a disadvantage.
 A weakness represents a company’s competitive liability.

-- Opportunities– An opportunity is that which enables a company excel in achieving its objectives.
-It is external to the organization and can be a source of growth, profitability or gaining competitive advantage
+- Opportunities– An opportunity is that which enables a company to excel in achieving its objectives.
+It is external to the organization and can be a source of growth, profitability, or gaining a competitive advantage.

-- Threats– These are factors which could inhibit a company’s ability to achieve its targets.
-They inhibit growth, profitability, erode competitive advantage and are also external to the organization.
+- Threats– These are factors that could inhibit a company’s ability to achieve its targets.
+They inhibit growth, profitability, erode competitive advantage, and are also external to the organization.

-When doing a SWOT Analysis, you look at both External (macro environment, industry, competition, customers) and internal factors (resources, culture, competencies).
+When doing a SWOT Analysis, you look at both External (macro-environment, industry, competition, customers) and internal factors (resources, culture, competencies).
 The external analysis aims to identify opportunities and threats in the environment.
-The internal analysis identifies strengthens and weaknesses of the organization.
+The internal analysis identifies the strengthens and weaknesses of the organization.

-- Strategy Formulation– Once you have discovered your strengthens, weaknesses, opportunities and threats you can begin creating your strategy.
+Once you have discovered your strengthens, weaknesses, opportunities, and threats you can begin creating your strategy.
 Strategy Formulation entails coming up with both long and short-term goals.
-In this phase, you need to answer four key question.
+In this phase, you need to answer four key questions.